nilabjaball/Unilever_demo/HOL step-by step - Azure Synapse Analytics and AI.md

    ![The Spark pool list is displayed.](media/sparksettings.PNG "Attach to Spark pool") Once the spark pool is created, go back to the notebook, click refresh next to managed pool, select the newly created pool and then run the python code.

-4. Select **Run all** on the notebook toolbar to execute the notebook.
+4. Go back to Data and select the newly created pool.
+Select **Run all** on the notebook toolbar to execute the notebook.

     > **Note:** The first time you run a notebook in a Spark pool, Synapse creates a new session.
 This can take approximately 5 minutes.